-Last December, Twitter released its live audio rooms feature ‘Spaces’ in private beta for iOS users.
-The company has since expanded the testing to some Android users.
+In December 2020, Twitter released its live audio rooms feature ‘Spaces’ in private beta for iOS users.
+The company has since rolled out the feature to all Android and iPhone users across the world.
 If you’re wondering what Twitter Spaces is all about or are curious to know if you should use the feature, you’ve come to the right place.
-In this article, we’ve covered everything you need to know to use Twitter Spaces, including how to create, join, and use the feature.
+In this article, we have covered everything you need to know to use Twitter Spaces, including how to create, join, and use the feature.

 What is a Twitter Space?

-1. To create a Space, tap on the ‘+’ floating button at the bottom right and choose ‘Spaces’ from the available options.
+1. To start a Twitter Space, tap on the ‘+’ floating button at the bottom right and choose ‘Spaces’ from the available options.

 1. When you first create a Space, your mic will be turned off.
 To enable the mic, tap on the mic button present on the bottom left.